Biometric Identity and Privacy

 9. Retention: Biometric information should not be kept for longer than necessary.

 NOTE: As a business the rules you have established on how long you retain records will guide retention of biometric identity data and records.
+See, for example, your AML Programme.

 10. Limits on Use: The use of biometric information is limited to the purpose for which it was collected.
 Highly intrusive uses like inferring sensitive information are restricted.